akhealth/EIS-Modernization/vendor-onboarding-checklist.md

 ## Purpose

-This document supports the Division of Public Assistance Eligibility Information System Replacement (EIS-R) Project.
+This document supports the Division of Public Assistance Eligibility Information System Modernization (EIS-M) Project.
 Specifically, this document addresses our agile acquisition practice and onboarding new vendor staff.
 Within agile acquisition, we anticipate bringing in a potentially different vendor every three to four months, possibly more